jenkins-x/jx-docs/README.md

 <a id="markdown-locally" name="locally"></a>

 If you want to build the site locally on your machine, you need to [install](https://gohugo.io/getting-started/installing) Hugo.
-Check the [Makefile](./Makfile) for the latest recommended version use.
+Check the [Makefile](./Makfile) for the latest recommended version use and check whether the environment variables of Golang are set.
 Once installed, you can run:

 ```bash